PrecisionVISSTA/PeripheryPlots/README.md

 | `numContextsPerSide` | Integer | The number of context plots on each side of the focus plot. |
 | `timeExtentDomain` | [ Date, Date ] | A temporal range including all data observations across all data sources. |
 | `timeDomains` | [ [ Date, Date ], ... ] | A set of temporal ranges which correspond to the initially selected brush regions in control component. |

+Some of the descriptions in the table above are sufficient, but some properties are more complex and must satisfy specific criteria to be considered valid.

+We describe these properties in further detail as they relate to the two core subcomponents of the parent PeripheryPlot component:

+* Tracks
+* Control Timeline

+### Tracks

+Tracks are vertically aligned containers that house multiple focus and context plots.
+The plots are horizontally organized along the temporal axis.
+The focus plot is always in the middle and there are an equal number of context plots on both sides of the focus plot.

+All properties that begin with the word 'trackwise' are arrays and they must have equal lengths.
+The *ith* value in each of these arrays corresponds to some property for the *ith* track.

+*`trackwiseObservations`*
+> Each individual set of observations is an array of objects.
+Each object is a temporal observation with a temporal attribute and one or more value attributes.

+*`trackwiseTypes`*
+> We broadly group data into two main classes:
+<br>* Continuous (assumed to be numeric)
+<br>* Discrete (can be numeric or of some other form)

+*`trackwiseUnits`*
+> This information is used to display optional labels.

+*`trackwiseEncodings`*
+> Each track has is bound to an array of encodings.
+The individual elements in an encodings array can be
+> * A React component
+>   * A single view is bound to a single plot.
+> * An array where each element is a React component
+>   * Multiple views are bound to a single plot.
+The views are rendered in the order they are specified, stacking on top of previously rendered views.
+>     * ex: [BarChart, AverageLine] would result in a bar chart with an average line rendered on top.
+You can see an example of this in the 'precipitation' track in the teaser image located near the top of the README.
+>
+> The value of `applyEncodingsUniformly` influences the length of the encoding specification for each track.
+> * when `true`:
+>   * Each encoding array must have a length of 3.
+First element describes the encodings to be applied to all left contexts.
+The second element describes the encodings to apply to the focus.
+The third element describes the encodings to be applied to all right contexts.
+> * when `false`:
+>   * Each encoding array must have a length equal to `(numContextsPerSide * 2) + 1`.
+Encodings are individually described for each focus and context plot.

+### Control Timeline

+The control timeline is a set of multiple linked brushes which allow users to dynamically configure focus and context zones, temporal regions to be viewed and summarized at varying visual resolutions.

+The ith brush (from left to right) in the control timeline determines the temporal period bound to the ith subplot (from left to right) across all tracks in the interface.

+*`timeExtentDomain`*
+> A temporal range containing all points.
+This should almost always be as small as possible, so there is no temporal subrange for which there is no data.

+*`timeDomains`*
+> The initial temporal ranges of analysis.
+There should be `(numContextsPerSide * 2) + 1` timeDomains specified.
+There should be no temporal distance between two adjacent temporal ranges (i.e. where `timeDomains[i]` ends, `timeDomains[i+1]` should begin).